Mario Balotelli

-Mario Balotelli Barwuah ([ˈmaːrjo baloˈtɛlli]; né Barwuah; born 12 August 1990) is an Italian professional footballer who plays as a striker for Swiss Super League club Sion.
+Mario Balotelli Barwuah ([ˈmaːrjo baloˈtɛlli]; né Barwuah; born 12 August 1990) is an Italian professional footballer who plays as a striker.

 Balotelli started his professional football career in 2005 at Lumezzane, before joining Inter Milan in 2007.
-He won the treble (Serie A, Coppa Italia and Champions League) in 2010.
-Balotelli reunited with Inter manager Roberto Mancini at Manchester City in 2010, helping them win a Premier League title and FA Cup.
-He moved back to Italy in January 2013, signing for AC Milan, before returning to the Premier League with Liverpool 18 months later.
+He won the treble (Serie A, Coppa Italia, and Champions League) in 2010.
+Balotelli reunited with Internazionale manager Roberto Mancini at Manchester City in 2010, helping them win a Premier League title and FA Cup.
+He moved back to Italy in January 2013, signing for Inter's rival club, AC Milan, before returning to the Premier League with Liverpool 18 months later.
 Following a return to Milan on loan, Balotelli departed to France, playing for Nice and Marseille in Ligue 1.
 He returned to Italy a third time, joining Serie A club Brescia in summer 2019, and Serie B club Monza in late 2020.
 The following summer, Balotelli signed for Turkish club Adana Demirspor.

 Balotelli earned his first cap for Italy in a friendly match against the Ivory Coast in 2010.
 He amassed over 30 caps and represented his country at UEFA Euro 2012, the 2013 FIFA Confederations Cup, and the 2014 FIFA World Cup.
-He helped the national side reach the final of Euro 2012, scoring twice against Germany in the semi-final, and won bronze at the Confederations Cup.
-Balotelli is Italy's joint-top-scorer in the UEFA European Championship, and joint-top-scorer in the FIFA Confederations Cup.
+He helped the national side reach the final of Euro 2012, scoring twice against Germany in the semi-finals, and won bronze at the Confederations Cup.
+Balotelli is Italy's joint-top scorer in the UEFA European Championship, and joint-top scorer in the Confederations Cup.

 Regarded as a highly promising player in his youth, Balotelli is a versatile forward with strength, pace and an eye for goal.
-He is regarded as one of the best penalty kick takers in world football.
+He is a penalty kick specialist.
 Despite his talent, Balotelli has been criticised for his poor attitude on and off the pitch.

 Early life

 Balotelli was born Mario Barwuah in Palermo, Sicily to Ghanaian immigrants.
 The family moved to Bagnolo Mella in the province of Brescia, Lombardy, when he was two.
 In 1993, when he was three, he was placed in foster care to the Balotelli family when his own family was unable to pay for his health care needs.
 His foster parents are Silvia, the Jewish daughter of Holocaust survivors, and Francesco Balotelli.
 They lived in the town of Concesio, Brescia, in northern Italy.

 At first, he stayed with the Balotelli family during the weekdays and returned to his biological parents on weekends.
 He later was permanently fostered by the Balotellis full-time and adopted their surname.
 In June 2012, he dedicated his goals that put Italy in the final of the Euro 2012 football championships to his foster mother Silvia.
 Balotelli had to wait until his 18th birthday to request Italian citizenship, as his foster family had not adopted him.
 He officially gained citizenship in Concesio on 13 August 2008.
 After the ceremony he released the following statement:

-Mario has three biological siblings: Abigail, Enock and Angel Barwuah.
-Enock Barwuah, two years younger than Balotelli, is also a professional footballer.
+Mario has three biological siblings: Abigail, Enoch and Angel Barwuah.
+Enoch Barwuah, two years younger than Balotelli, is also a professional footballer.